sharkdp/lucid/README.md

     lucid [OPTIONS] [duration]

 OPTIONS:
-    -v, --verbose             Be noisy.
-    -q, --quiet               Do not output anything.
-    -p, --prefix <PREFIX>     Prefix all messages with the given string. [default: lucid] -c, --exit-code <CODE>    Terminate with the given exit code. [default: 0] -e, --stderr              Print all messages to stderr.
-    -d, --daemon              Daemonize the process after launching.
-    -I, --no-interrupt        Do not terminate when receiving SIGINT/SIGTERM signals.
+    -c, --exit-code <CODE>    Terminate with the given exit code [default: 0] -d, --daemon              Daemonize the process after launching -I, --no-interrupt        Do not terminate when receiving SIGINT/SIGTERM signals -p, --prefix <PREFIX>     Prefix all messages with the given string [default: lucid] -v, --verbose             Be noisy
+    -q, --quiet               Do not output anything
-    -h, --help                Print help information.
+    -e, --stderr              Print all messages to stderr -h, --help                Prints help information
-    -V, --version             Print version information.
+    -V, --version             Prints version information

 ARGS:
     <duration>    Sleep time in seconds.
 If no duration is given, the process will sleep forever.